產品介紹 Commodity Description

 In light of recent events today, the word ‘vanishing’ has become more important.
 Rather than being objected to someone else making you disappear, Vanishing Point proposes disappearance on one’s own terms as a weapon against enforced disappearance.

 The content of the book has been developed by the artist’s research process during her residency period in China.
 The advice given is partially fed by the result of numerous discussions about the different roles of persons in contemporary Chinese society.
-The content is an adaptation of the original version, Vanishing Point: How to Disappear in China Without a Trace, published in 2006.
+The content is an adaptation of the original version, Vanishing Point: How to Disappear in America Without a Trace, published in 2006.

 The information in the manual is open and not completed within the confines of the book.
 It is rather a collection of practical advice which can be extended and should be discussed further by potential contributors.